Ecommerce in China – why trust is key to brand success

 So how about you?
 For many, the appeal of a marketplace will be irresistible, offering a ready solution for retailers challenged to find ways of extending their reach, building their brand and increasing their range without incurring additional stock, supplier and warehousing overheads.
 For others, striking out on their own adopting best practice of marketplaces and inspiring a deep brand connection with customers will prove the more inspired and lucrative commercial route.

-Salmon is a global ecommerce consultancy and the largest in the global WPP network of companies.
+Salmon, a Wunderman Commerce Company, is a global ecommerce consultancy and the largest in the global WPP network of companies.
 Its China operations are spearheaded through a team of ecommerce experts in its Beijing office.
 Through this local expertise, we can leverage our knowledge of establishing market penetration and development within the unique, dynamic markets of China.
 Get in touch at email@example.com.

 Download the full Salmon report Ecommerce in China – what you need to know.